singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 - add(itern): Add an item to the end of the list.
 - remove(): Remove the first item in the list.
-- peek ( ) : Return the top of the queue.
+- peek(): Return the top of the queue.
-- is Empty(): Return true if and only if the queue is empty.
+- isEmpty(): Return true if and only if the queue is empty.

 A queue can also be implemented  with a linked list.
 In fact, they are essentially the same thing, as long as items are added and removed from opposite sides.